 Information collected from the ePAL website

 We collect information about the website and the service, including the number of visitors, when the visits occur, how many pages are viewed and navigation patterns.
 We may also collect and store your Internet Protocol (IP) address.
 We get this information from ‘cookies’, which are a website tool commonly used to identify website users’ computers.
+In these circumstances, it is impractical for us to collect the information directly from you.
 Knowing this information allows us to ensure that the information and services available through the website are relevant.
 We may use this information to obtain statistical information, which helps us evaluate and enhance the website.
 We may also send session numbers and keys as cookies to ensure that your connection, when using our online services, is kept as secure as possible.

 It is ePAL’s policy not to sell or pass on any information recorded about your visit to the website for commercial purposes unrelated to any Purpose, unless we have your express consent.

 If you decline to provide us with certain personal information when requested (for example, refusing cookies in your browser), the website may not operate optimally or at all.